Medicare Advantage

 Policy Types and Descriptions

-Policy Types and Descriptions: learn about medical policies, the technology evaluation process, and claim payment policies
+Policy Types and Descriptions: learn about Medicare Advantage medical and claim payment policies

-The Company’s Medicare Advantage benefit programs are comprised of policy bulletins that address medical and claim payment-related topics:
+The Company's Medicare Advantage benefit programs are composed of policy bulletins that address medical and claim payment-related topics:

 Medical Policy